Jessica Ziu

-Jessica Maria Ziu (/sq/; born 6 June 2002) is an Irish professional footballer who plays as a midfielder for Women's Super League 2 club Bristol City on loan from Women's Super League club West Ham United and has appeared for the Republic of Ireland women's national team.
+Jessica Maria Ziu (/sq/; born 6 June 2002) is an Irish professional footballer who plays as a midfielder for Women's Super League 2 club Leicester City and the Republic of Ireland national team.

 Club career

 Ziu was born on 6 June 2002 and is from Dublin, Ireland.
 Her father moved to Ireland from Albania in 1998.
 She began playing soccer at five years old, and joined Rivermount Boys & Girls in Finglas where she was the only girl in the team.

+Shelbourne

 After starting the 2018 season with Shelbourne's youth team for the new Under 17 Women's National League, Ziu was quickly promoted to the club's senior panel.
 She made her Women's National League debut shortly after turning 16 years old in June 2018.

 She enjoyed good form in the 2020 Women's National League, being named WNL Player of the Month for October 2020 and named in the Team of the Season.
 In 2021 she helped Shelbourne win the WNL title and played in the 3–1 2021 FAI Women's Cup Final defeat by Wexford Youths.